 If you are interested in taking part in the 365-Day Nickel Challenge, but you’re not sure that you will manage financially, don’t worry.
-There are many more similar projects you might try that could be more appropriate for your current financial situation but still help you start good savings habits.
+There are many other money challenges you might try that could be more appropriate for your current financial situation but still help you start good savings habits.

 If you need a general guide on how much you should save each month, check out this guide on the 50-30-20 budgeting rule.